-Let what our customers are doing inspire you, and learn how you too can use a social wall at your university, institute or department.
+The use cases are extremely varied.
+So, here’s a roundup of social wall examples from our university customers.
+Let what they’re doing inspire you, and learn how you too can use a social wall at your university, institute or department.

-With an ever-changing student body, with new students coming in every year and others graduating and leaving, universities must create a sense of belonging.
-A social wall is a fantastic support tool because it allows a tight-knit community to stay in touch over social media as well.
+With an ever-changing student body, new students coming in every year and others graduating and leaving, it’s so important for universities to create a sense of belonging.
+Of course, creating and maintaining a connection with students and alumni is also important for a university’s fundraising efforts.

 Social walls can help you: